 I suggested to make -pin on (try to) override any already present pinning.
 This might be as simple as skipping all affinity detection checks when -pin is set to on.
 But I didn't want to make even more changes just before the release.

-#3 Updated by Roland Schulz over 7 years ago
+#3 Updated by Roland Schulz almost 8 years ago

 No it isn't fixed.
 In fact it is so bad that I though it was hanging.
 One single call to construct_vsites takes 0.1s.
 So even for DHFR it doesn't get to step 0 in less than 10min.
 It is possible to override processor affinity in general?
 Or is something we cannot be fixed, because as soon as the QLogic driver has set the affinity, we cannot override it anymore?

-#5 Updated by Szilárd Páll over 7 years ago
+#5 Updated by Szilárd Páll almost 8 years ago

 As far as I know it is/should be always possible to override the affinities.
 However, I know of one caseI think there are two reasonable solutions: